 (left) Beagle Rupes is more than 600 km long and bisects an unusual elliptical crater, Sveinsdóttir crater; the scarp is almost a kilometre high.
 Earth-based radar observations show strong radar reflections from permanently shadowed craters near the north pole.
 These could represent deposits of ice inside the craters, possibly just below the surface.

+Delay-Doppler image of Mercury by John Harmon, National Astronomy and Ionosphere Center, Arecibo Observatory, Puerto Rico.
 There is still much we don't know about Mercury.
-We'll have to wait for MESSENGER and BepiColombo to learn more.
+We'll have to wait for MESSENGER to complete its mission, and for BepiColombo to arrive, to learn more.